mlswg/mls-protocol/draft-ietf-mls-protocol.md

   corresponds to the order of PreSharedKey proposals in the `proposals` vector.
   Otherwise, set `psk_secret` to a zero-length octet string.

+* Use the `commit_secret`, the `psk_secret`, the provisional GroupContext, and the init secret from the previous epoch to compute the epoch secret and derived secrets for the new epoch.

 * Construct an MLSPlaintext object containing the Commit object.
 Sign the MLSPlaintext using the current epoch's GroupContext as context.
-Use the signature, the `commit_secret` and the `psk_secret` to advance the key schedule and compute the `confirmation_tag` value in the MLSPlaintext.
+Use the `confirmation_key` for the new epoch to compute the `confirmation_tag` value in the MLSPlaintext.

 * Update the tree in the provisional state by applying the direct path